lican81/A0_DUT/README.md

   c. activate the virtual environment

         $ ~/.venvs/py37/Scripts/activate.ps1
+  d. in vscode, open settings (file->preferences->settings) and search for python or venv.
+You should eventually get to a settings.json file that vs code tells you to edit. in this file type python.pythonpath = "file location" for your virual environment.

 4) Pull code from this Github repository to your host PC, note the project folder location